You Are Not Free

 You are allowed to participate, not to decide.

 Elections feel like agency because they are designed to feel that way.
 Campaigns are theatrical performances built around narrative, identity, symbolism, and emotional triggers.
+You’ve seen it.
+The slogans, the staged moments, the clips that dominate attention while the substance fades.
 Politicians do not primarily sell policy.
 They sell alignment.
 They sell belonging.
 They sell reassurance to one tribe and outrage to another.

 Debates are staged.
 Messaging is focus-grouped.
-Language is engineered for resonance, not clarity.
+Language is engineered to get a reaction, not to be clear.
 Performative conflict dominates because conflict mobilizes attention.
 Attention mobilizes votes.

 The appearance of opposition sustains engagement.